Tim-ThanaphatJ/Tim-ThanaphatJ/README.md

 ### Hi there 👋

-I'm Tim, a college student at KMITL (graduating 2023) studying Robotics and AI Engineering in the Bachelor'S & Master'S Degree programs.
+I'm Tim, a college student at KMITL (graduating 2023) studying Robotics and AI Engineering in the Bachelor'S Degree programs.

 If you're interested, I love setting up coffee-chats with new people, you can schedule some time with me [here](https://calendly.com/tim-thanaphatj).